 11. Conducts the closing at a title company and explains all of the documents to you as you sign them

 The above list is IF everything goes perfectly.
 If it doesn’t and the contract needs to be canceled, earnest money needs to be refunded, etc. the attorney will handle these items as well.
 This is why it’s crucial to have a good Real Estate attorney as part of your team.

 How much does the attorney cost?

 Typically in MD a real estate attorney charges between $600 – $950 depending on the time of the year and how busy they are.
-You do not pay them up front.
+You do not pay them upfront.
 Rather their fee is part of your closing cost and is paid at closing.
-If a contract is cancelled due to an inspection issue, etc. you generally do not have to pay the attorney anything unless the transaction closes.
+If a contract is canceled due to an inspection issue, etc. you generally do not have to pay the attorney anything unless the transaction closes.

 Mid-Atlantic Settlement Services